Ebola: 2022

 On 23 April 2022, a case of Ebola was confirmed in the DRC in the Equateur province.
 The case was a 31-year-old man whose symptoms began on 5 April, but did not seek treatment for over a week.
 On 21 April, he was admitted to an Ebola treatment centre and died later that day.
 By 24 May 2022, there were 5 recorded deaths in the DRC.
 On 15 August, the fifth case was buried, and the outbreak was declared over, 42 days after, on 4 July 2022.

 In September 2022, Uganda reported 7 cases infected with the Ebola Sudan strain, but by mid-October the count had increased to 63.

 In November 2022, the outbreak in Uganda continued — still without a vaccine.
 On 10 January 2023, the outbreak was considered over after no new cases had been reported for 42 days; the outbreak killed nearly 80 people.

+2026

+On May 15, 2026, the Ministry of Health of the Democratic Republic of Congo declared the 17th Ebola epidemic in the country, in the Ituri province.
+Only two days later, on May 17, 2026, the WHO Director-General declared this epidemic a Public Health Emergency of International Concern, following the reporting of 246 suspected cases, 80 deaths and 8 cases confirmed by laboratory in the DRC, and 2 additional apparently unrelated confirmed cases and one death in Uganda.

+In May 2026, Congolese authorities reported that the number of suspected Ebola cases in the country's eastern outbreak had risen above 900.
+While the World Health Organization has determined that the outbreak carries a "very high" risk for the Democratic Republic of the Congo, the likelihood of it spreading globally is still considered low.
+The outbreak is caused by the Bundibugyo ebolavirus. which complicates treatment as previous medical research has largely focused on the more prevalent Zaire virus.

 History

 Ebola was first identified in 1976, in two simultaneous outbreaks, one in Nzara (a town in South Sudan) and the other in Yambuku (the Democratic Republic of the Congo), a village near the Ebola River, for which the disease was named.
 Ebola outbreaks occur intermittently in tropical regions of sub-Saharan Africa.
-Between 1976 and 2012, according to the World Health Organization, there were 24 outbreaks of Ebola resulting in a total of 2,387 cases, and 1,590 deaths.
+Between 1976 and 2012, there were 24 outbreaks of Ebola resulting in a total of 2,387 cases, and 1,590 deaths.

 The largest Ebola outbreak to date was an epidemic in West Africa from December 2013 to January 2016, with cases and deaths.
-On 29 March 2016, it was declared to no longer be an emergency.
+In March 2016, it was declared to no longer be an emergency.
 Other outbreaks in Africa began in the Democratic Republic of the Congo in May 2017, and 2018.
 In July 2019, the World Health Organization declared the Congo Ebola outbreak a world health emergency.